martian-lang/martian/adapters/README.md

 The monitor process, `mrjob`, is maintained with martian.
 Maintainers of language adapters do not need to understand its contracts unless they are also planning to maintain the monitor itself.
+Note that, unlike the API between `mrjob` and the adapter child process, `mrjob` is tightly coupled to the `mrp` version it was built with, and there should be no assumptions about the stability of the interface between them.

 The job monitor process has several duties.
 If monitoring is enabled in the `jobinfo` file, the monitor will periodically inspect the process for its